jackmleitch/PersonalWebsite/blog/2022-06-20-StravaDataPipeline.md

     return False
 ```

-As a starting point, I implemented checks that check for duplicates, compare the distribution of the total activities in the staging table (Airflow is set to execute at the end of each week) to the average historical weekly activity count, and compares the distribution of the Kudos Count metric to the historical distribution using the z-score.
+As a starting point, I implemented checks that check for duplicates, compare the distribution of the total activities in the staging table (Airflow is set to execute at the end of each week) to the average historical weekly activity count, and compare the distribution of the Kudos Count metric to the historical distribution using the z-score.
 In other words, the last two queries check if the values are within a 90% confidence interval in either direction of what's expected based on history.
 For example, the following query computes the z-score for the total activities uploaded in a given week (found in the staging table).

 ```sql
 with activities_by_week AS (